Skip to main content

 Water Quality Trading

 Water Quality Trading (WQT) may be used by municipal and industrial permittees to demonstrate compliance with water quality-based effluent limitations (WQBELs).
-Generally, trading involves a point source facing relatively high pollutant reduction costs compensating another party to achieve less costly pollutant reduction with greater water quality benefit.
+Generally, trading involves a point source facing relatively high pollutant reduction costs, compensating another party to achieve less costly pollutant reduction with greater water quality benefits.
 The WQT page contains guidance for DNR staff and externals interested in using trading to meet their WQBELs.

 Whole Effluent Toxicity (WET)